TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/uart_v2.md

 - UART 16x mode (<= 115.2 Kbaud/s)
 - Write and Read mode of operation
 - Interrupt, Polled Mode
+- DMA mode of operation (With RX and TX FIFO Trigger level of 1)
 - Blocking and Non-blocking (callback) transfers
 - Write and Read Cancel mode of operation
 \cond !SOC_AM263X